Sturgeon Moon

 painting figments of the imagination.

-Tell me your secrets, oh sturgeon moon
+Tell me your secrets, oh strawberry moon

 rising high amidst the blanket of stars